Software test report SilverFast HDR

 The VLT

-This way e.g. gradation curves, hue, colors, software-based dust and scratch correction and sharpness can be adjusted.
-As soon as one is satisfied with the result, the finished image file can be computed - one simple click on the "process" button is enough, and after entering the desired file name and the destination folder the picture is made.
+This way e.g. gradation curves, hue, colors, hardware-based dust and scratch correction (only HDRi) and sharpness can be adjusted.
+As soon as you are satisfied with the result, the finished image file can be saved - one simple click on the "process" button is enough, and after entering the desired file name and the destination folder the picture is made.
 This works very fast: after a few seconds - depending on the computer speed - a 2800 dpi scan of a 35mm slide is finished and saved.

 The processing of camera raw data takes place in the same way as described in step 2.
 Only in the picture adjustments window, where the usual options like exposure, white-balance, brightness and contrast are, the camera raw specific adjustments are being added: there is a selection of white-balance presets, a magenta-green color controller, a controller for the luminance smoothing and one for the reduction of picture noise.